zx25ai/5m-data-1.1-intro-data-science/installation.md

 You must be running Windows 11 or 10 version 2004 and higher.

 Follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ubuntu on WSL.

+You can access your WSL files using regular Windows applications, such as File Manager.
+While you in your Linux directory, type:

+`explorer.exe .`

+Read this [tutorial](https://learn.microsoft.com/en-us/windows/wsl/filesystems) to find out how it works.

 ## Visual Studio Code (VSCode)